Email marketing can be a tango between you and your customers, but the key to a successful campaign is your email conversion rate.

 5. Have a Strong CTA

 Just like any other content you create, your email can contain a few different calls to action.
 You may want your readers to click a link that leads to a converting landing page or you may want them to actually respond to the email.

 Regardless, you need to make sure that your calls to action are as clear as possible.
-You should always include something that is easily readable and without any question.
+You should always include something that is easily readable and without any questions.
 For example, use a CTA such as “click here for” or “download now” so that there is absolutely no confusion for your users.
 If you’re promoting a video you can use a GIF with a play button that can take a user directly to the video on a new web page.

 Users never want to do any extra work.
 You need to make sure that your call to action directly leads to wherever you want your users to convert.
 If you are able to create a clear and easy process for your users, it takes out any extra unnecessary steps for them that could distract them from converting.